tripledio/tripledio.github.io/_drafts/models.md

 The main argument people give against using multiple models is that they need to provide mapping from one model to another. *Well boo F#&ng hoo.*

 Mapping in itself is a very simple straightforward process in which your IDE does most of the work for you.
 Granted it is a boring task.
 But that is because it is so simple.
 The cost in development time of doing some boring mapping pales in comparison with the time spent on looking for bugs, staring at an entangled big ball of mud where all the different responsibilities are intertwined.

+Another argument against mapping i often hear is that mapping results in a lot more bugs because things get mapped wrong. ins't that why you have tests?
+And if it is just a wrong mapping it is very easy to find and fix.
+Because everything is kept simple.

+When you have multiple modles with different responsibilities they very rarely map 1:1 on each other.
+If it is just copying state from structure A to an identical structure B, something is wrong.

 ### Why are multiple models useful?